New Zealand Leader Jacinda Ardern Talks Gun Control on ‘Late Show’: “We Saw Something That Wasn’t Right and We Acted on It”

 New Zealand Prime Minister Jacinda Ardern addressed Tuesday’s deadly mass shooting at a school in Uvalde, Texas, offering insight on how her country responded with a stricter gun control law in the wake of the 2019 Christchurch mosque massacre when a gunman murdered 51 people.

-Appearing as a guest on Tuesday’s episode of The Late Show, Ardern was asked about the Robb Elementary School shooting by host Stephen Colbert which had occurred earlier on Tuesday and so far has led to the deaths of 19 schoolchildren and two adults in what has become the deadliest school shooting since the 2012 Sandy Hook massacre.
+Host Stephen Colbert asked Ardern, who was a guest on Tuesday’s episode of The Late Show, about the Robb Elementary School shooting, which had occurred earlier Tuesday and so far has led to the deaths of 19 schoolchildren and two adults in what has become the deadliest school shooting since the 2012 Sandy Hook massacre.

 Colbert related how his last visit to New Zealand in 2019 happened a few months after the Christchurch shooting, in the wake of which “the New Zealand parliament took action to remove guns from the streets.”
 Colbert then asked Ardern how New Zealand was able to enact gun control.